fulltrucker/rtfm.evanchute.com/pages/03.ux-ui-design/00.ux-ui-design-resources/docs.md

 ### Balsamiq

 Great for quick and dirty lo-fi wireframing, with simple prototyping functionality.
 Not good (or really even possible to be used) for hi-fidelity UI design.
 Has a "sketch" display mode that make all elements look hand-drawn, so it's nice for early client presentations where you don't want the client to get hung up on design details.
 Use Balsamiq (Comic) Sans font for this. https://balsamiq.com/

+### Framer

+This looks like a friggin' sweet bit of software, the prototyping looks next level. https://www.framer.com/

+### Marvel

+Supposed to be easy to learn and use, but not as powerful. https://marvelapp.com/

 ### Adobe Creative Suite